aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

   readonly originAccessControlOriginType: string;
 }

 /**
- * Properties for creating a OriginAccessControl resource.
+ * Properties for creating a Origin Access Control resource.
  */
-export interface OriginAccessControlProps {
+export interface OriginAccessControlProps extends CommonOriginAccessControlProps {
+  /**
+   * The type of origin that this origin access control is for.
+   */
+  readonly originAccessControlOriginType: OriginAccessControlOriginType;
+}

+/**
+ * Common properties for creating a Origin Access Control resource.
+ */
+export interface CommonOriginAccessControlProps {
   /**
    * A description of the origin access control.
    * @default - no description